 September , 2013

-Global Diving & Salvage, Inc was contracted by Salt River Project (SRP), operator of Horse Mesa Dam, located 65 miles northeast of Phoenix, AZ, to provide project management and diving services to make repairs of Units 1 through 4.
-The work on Unit 4, located in 160 feet of water, and on Units 1, 2, and 3, located in 260 feet, necessitated the use of saturation divers.
+Global Diving & Salvage, Inc was contracted by Salt River Project (SRP), operator of Horse Mesa Dam, to provide the project management and diving services needed for repairs of Units 1 through 4.
+Horse Mesa Dam is located 65 miles northeast of Phoenix, AZ.
+The repair work on Unit 4 would take place in 160 feet of water, but repairs on Units 1, 2, and 3, located in 260 feet of water, necessitated the use of saturation divers.

 Saturation diving is a method where divers live at a pressure equal to the depth they are working and transit to and from the work area via a diving bell.
-When not working, they live in chambers that are located on the deck of the barge.
-A crew of 21 working in two 12-hour shifts are required to support both the divers on deck and those in the water.
+When not working, they live in a pressure chamber located on the deck of the barge.
+A crew of 21 people working in two 12-hour shifts are required to support both the divers in the pressure chamber on deck and those in the water.
 In saturation diving, decompression is not eliminated; it is delayed until their rotation is over, which is usually 30 days.
-On this project, it took three days to decompress from the working depth to the surface.
+On this project, it took three days for the divers to decompress from the working depth to the surface.

 9/7/13: (Arizona Republic)

 07/21/2014: Diving In: Creative Repair Solution at Horse Mesa Dam (Hydroworld)